-I did the best of the classic stories, and the nine seasons of the new series.
-Now to rank the top-40 stories of the new series.
+I did the best of the classic stories, and now to rank the top-40 stories of the new series.
 Only one comes from season seven and none at all from season ten.

 1. Tie: Blink & The Impossible Planet/The Satan Pit.
 5+ jelly babies each.
 Blink may be a boring #1 choice (it’s everyone’s favorite), but it’s completely beyond criticism.
-I can’t even nitpick Murray Gold’s scoring, as he gets even that right for a change, hitting every beat perfectly.
-The weeping angels are brilliant creations, the best aliens of the new era and the most frightening.
+I can’t even nitpick Murray Gold’s scoring, as he gets even that right for a change, hitting every beat just right.
+The weeping angels are the best aliens of the new era and the most frightening.
 Most remarkable is the status this story has achieved despite, or perhaps because of, being Doctor-lite.
-It’s a home run when the Doctor can be sidelined for the better, and of course Sally Sparrow is a fantastic character, possibly the best guest performance of the nine seasons.
-Moffat is at his best playing with time paradoxes in Blink, the highlight of course being the DVD Easter Egg scene, as the Doctor uses a copy of the transcript Lawrence is writing to have a conversation across time, which in fact generates the script.
+It’s a home run when the Doctor can be sidelined for the better, and of course Sally Sparrow is a fantastic character, possibly the best guest performance of the entire series.
+Moffat is at his best playing with time paradoxes in Blink, the highlight being the DVD Easter Egg scene, as the Doctor uses a copy of the transcript Lawrence is writing to have a conversation across time, which in fact generates the script.
 And it takes pure genius to cap it all off with a final scene that has absolutely nothing to do with the story, yet everything, designed to make kids afraid of statues.
 Other days I consider The Impossible Planet/The Satan Pit my #1 favorite.
-I’ll never forget when I first watched the second season DVD set, and this no-holds-barred epic came in the middle, trailing a fantastic werewolf story, a wonderful return of Sarah Jane Smith, a dark fairy-tale, and an amazing reboot of the Cybermen in a parallel Earth.
+It’s a no-holds-barred epic that comes in the middle of the season, trailing a fantastic werewolf story, a wonderful return of Sarah Jane Smith, a dark fairy-tale, and an amazing reboot of the Cybermen in a parallel Earth.
 The devil outdid them all in the deepest space and death trap, stealing shamelessly from Alien, The Abyss, and Robots of Death, yet never feeling like a cheat.
 The dread and claustrophobia never let up, with Rose and crew battling Ood on the sanctuary base above, and the Doctor freefalling blindly into Satan’s Pit below.
 We haven’t seen the Doctor show down a godlike adversary since he went against Sutekh in Pyramids of Mars and the ancient evil in The Curse of Fenric, and this masterpiece ranks right alongside them.
-When I finally caught my breath at the end, I remember thinking, “Okay, it’s official: we’re in a new golden age of Doctor Who.”
+When I finally caught my breath at the end of this double bill, I remember thinking, “Okay, it’s official: we’re in a new golden age of Doctor Who.”

 2. Dalek.
 5 jelly babies.
-The story that convinced me of the potentials of the new series is a pure classic.
-When I’m crying over a Dalek, something unprecedented is going on, and what’s mind-numbingly brilliant is the way this episode inverts the legendary Genesis of the Daleks with just as much economy in the span of 45 minutes.
+This is the story that convinced me of the potentials of the new series.
+When I’m crying over a Dalek, something unprecedented is going on, and what’s brilliant is the way this episode inverts the legendary Genesis of the Daleks with just as much economy in the span of 45 minutes.
 The tortured Dalek draws not an ounce of sympathy from the Doctor, who has to be stopped by Rose from blasting it to atoms — the exact opposite of Sarah who once urged genocide against his pacifism — all climaxing in a weird “E.T.” moment as the creature forms a strange bond with her.
-If anyone had described the plot to me in advance, I would have dismissed it as a sentimental betrayal of what Doctor Who is about, but Dalek is absolutely transcendent, and the second best Dalek story (after Genesis) in the entire history of the show.
+If anyone had described the plot to me in advance, I would have dismissed it as a sentimental betrayal of what Doctor Who is about, but Dalek is transcendent, and the second best Dalek story (after Genesis) in the entire history of the show.

-4. Tie: A Christmas Carol & Last Christmas.
-5 jelly babies each.
+4. A Christmas Carol.
+5 jelly babies.
 I never wanted to see holiday specials after the stream of Davies-fiascoes, convinced that The Christmas Invasion was a one-off exception.
-Not only did Moffat prove me wrong, he produced two stunning masterpieces.
+Not only did Moffat prove me wrong, he produced a stunning masterpiece.
 A Christmas Carol is almost as good as the Dickens classic itself.
 The sets and lighting with purplish-black hues set a perfect tone, haunting yet mystical, and Michael Gambon as the tormented Scrooge character is one of the best guest performances of the new series.
 The Doctor’s unethically manipulations in trying to save his soul remind of the seventh Doctor: there’s no reason he couldn’t have gone back in time to prevent the Starliner from taking off in the first place instead of jumping through hoops to rewrite a man’s life on the slim hope that he’ll change his mind.
 He seems to derive fulfilment out of using people as pawns, rewriting their lives — as the Scrooge character rightly charges — “to suit himself”.
 The tragedy is foreordained: Abigail must die, and her final sky-ride marks a perfect closing.
-Last Christmas, meanwhile, is a terrifying story, though you’d never predict it from the first fifteen minutes: Santa Claus in Doctor Who?
-Talk about jumping the shark.
-So of course this had better be a dream, and the trope works, because as in Inception, the nightmares impact reality in deadly earnest.
-You can die in these dreams, age monstrously, or never wake up.
-The dream crabs are the scariest aliens seen since the weeping angels, and in this case you should look away from them and blink, and stop thinking about them altogether.
-They are the facehuggers of Alien, “Inceptionized” to weaponize dreams against people as the crabs feed on the host’s brain.
-When everyone’s subconscious fights back, it comes in the form of Santa Claus, and the juxtaposition of a fairy-tale figure with lethal horrors tumbles into a work of emotional artistry.

 6. Silence in the Library/Forest of the Dead.
 5 jelly babies.
 As a librarian I adore this one; hell, I dream of planet-sized libraries.
 The menace is bloody chilling: shadows that kill on contact and strip flesh to the bone, hard to distinguish from the garden variety, and as hard to evade as the weeping angels from Blink.
 And of course this is where the Doctor first meets River Song, though for her it’s their last meeting, and she dies with appropriate tragedy.
 True, she awakens in the matrix to continue in some sort of metaphysical existence, but at least her demise is permanent on the physical side of things, which is more than can be said for the deaths in The Empty Child/The Doctor Dances.
 Even if the epilogue waxes schmaltzy, this is Moffat at his best — the best two-part story he has written, with the first half being a nail-biting horror piece, the second taking us inside the disturbing matrix where Donna is married and has kids and no memory of anything else.